DarkDimius/scala.github.com/sips/pending/_posts/2016-01-01-static-members.md

 2. The fields annotated with `@static` should preceed any non-`@static` fields.
 This ensures that we do not introduce surprises for users in initialization order.

-3. The right hand side of a method or field annotated with `@static` can only refer to members of globally accessible objects and `@static` members.
+3. The right hand side of a method or field annotated with `@static` can only refer to top-level classes, members of globally accessible objects and `@static` members.
 In particular, for non-static objects `this` is not accesible. `super` is never accessible.

 4. If a member `foo` of an `object C` is annotated with `@static`, the companion class `C` is not allowed to define term members with name `foo`.